UniMath/agda-unimath/src/set-theory/inequality-cardinalities.lagda.md

 ### Assuming excluded middle, then inequality is antisymmetric

-Using the previous result and assuming excluded middle, we can conclude `leq-cardinal` is a partial order by showing that it is antisymmetric.
+Using the previous result and assuming excluded middle, we can conclude `leq-Cardinal` is a partial order by showing that it is antisymmetric.

 ```agda
 module _